-A varied range of assessments used, some of which are inventive and look likely to lead to good student engagement (e.g. group video projects).
-The programme coordinators and teaching staff seem to have been quite inventive in adapting modes of assessment due to the 2020 pandemic, which is to be commended.
+A varied range of assessments were used, some of which were inventive and look likely to lead to good student engagement (e.g. group video projects).
+The programme coordinators and the teaching staff seem to have been quite inventive in adapting modes of assessment due to the 2020 pandemic, which is to be commended.
+Some of the pieces of individual project assessments seem like very substantial pieces of work requiring original research and substantial commitment of staff time in supervising.
+We were however surprised that it was possible to obtain the MA without completing a dissertation.

 As far as we could tell there is relatively little oversight of marking of assessments - i.e. we could not see any mechanisms for checking whether marking was consistent across students or courses.
-It's important that these processes don't become onerous for staff members to complete, but some thought could be given to whether any light-touch mechanisms for moderation of assessments are required to ensure equity and consistency.
+It's important that these processes don't become onerous for staff members to complete, but some thought should be given to whether any light-touch mechanisms for moderation of assessments are required to ensure equity and consistency.

 The programme is supported by engaged and proactive staff who utilise a range of innovative methods of teaching and assessment.
-There was little evidence of moderation of assessments Graduate students would benefit from wider opportunities to present their preliminary research findings in English.
+There is concern that it is possible to complete a masters without a compulsory dissertation component.
+There was little evidence of moderation of assessments.

-- Dedicated and engaged teaching staff who are clearly committed to and respected by their students. - Varied delivery of course materials and assessments, and sensitivity to needs of students with varied academic backgrounds.
+- Dedicated and engaged teaching staff who are clearly committed to and respected by their students. - Varied delivery of course materials and assessments, and sensitivity to needs of students with varied academic backgrounds. - Some substantial pieces of independent research conducted for coursework assessments.

-- Provide additional opportunities for students to practice presentations in English. - Consider whether 3 hour blocks of teaching are optimal for staff or students. - Consider providing an external route by which students can raise concerns/complaints (i.e. without routing through staff members in the department). - Consider introducing light-touch methods for moderating marks on assessed work to ensure consistency and equity. - If possible, reinstate budget for visiting speaker programmes. - If possible, address the issue of accommodation on the main campus for staff and students associated with this programme.
+- Provide additional opportunities for students to practice presentations in English. - Consider whether 3 hour blocks of teaching are optimal for staff or students. - Consider providing an external route by which students can raise concerns/complaints (i.e. without routing through staff members in the department). - Consider introducing light-touch methods for moderating marks on assessed work to ensure consistency and equity. - Consider making a dissertation compulsory for MA students. - If possible, reinstate budget for visiting speaker programmes. - If possible, address the issue of accommodation on the main campus for staff and students associated with this programme.